Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission

 i) $M>N$

 ii) $M<N$

-From Eq.
-(10) and (11), we can see that the sum of the reciprocals of eigenvalues is just the power of the inverse of correlation matrix.
-However, it is somewhat striking, that the average power does not exist when $M=N$ \cite{Jungnickel2002}.
-So, we have to add one additional antennas at transmitter to define the average power.
-In this case, the expectation can be expressed approximately by

-The second expectation on the RHS of Eq.
-(9) can be derived by using the Stieltjes transform.
-Stieltjes transform approach can solve most problems involved in random matrices, such as the distribution functions of the empirical eigenvalues of large random matrices \cite{Tulino2004, Couillet2011}.
-After some mathematical manipulations in Appendix A, we obtain its close-form expression in Eq.
-(13) on the top of the next page.
+The second expectation on the RHS of (9) can be derived by using the Stieltjes transform.
+The Stieltjes transform approach can solve most problems involved in random matrices, such as the distribution functions of the empirical eigenvalues of large random matrices \cite{Tulino2004, Couillet2011}.
+After some mathematical manipulations in Appendix A, we obtain its closed-form expression in (14) on the top of the next page.